Father Pandosy: Okanagan Mission

 In 1858, Father Pandosy and the missionaries arrived in Esquimalt in the summer.
 Father Pandosy wanted to start a new colony in the Interior and he chose the Okanagan area.
 He started looking for people to join him.
-French-Canadian brothers, Theodor and Cyprienne Laurence, Cyprienne's wife Therese who was a member of the Flathead tribe and an unnamed Flathead man joined Father Pandosy and set off for the Okanagan.
+French-Canadian brothers, Theodore and Cyprien Laurence, Cyprien's wife Therese who was a member of the Flathead tribe and an unnamed Flathead man joined Father Pandosy and set off for the Okanagan.
 In the fall of 1859 they arrived in the Okanagan and settled down.
 However, in the spring it became too marshy so they moved to a spot near modern-day Mission Creek that summer.
 They built a small log home with a church on the ground floor and they slept upstairs.
-They called it Mission of the Immaculate Conception and it was located on the site they called L'Anse au Sable (Sandy Cove).
+They called it Immaculate Conception Mission and it was located on the site they called L'Anse au Sable (Sandy Cove).
 Father Pandosy's Mission is commonly called Okanagan Mission.
 The site was not established for fur or gold but rather as a religious site and community settlement.
 Father Pandosy was just as much a farmer as he was a priest.
 Okanagan Mission had hogs, sheep, oats, barley, wheat, tobacco and potatoes.
 Father Pandosy's Mission was the first cemetery, the first place of worship and the first school in the Southern Interior.
 Two years after it was founded, 121 people were baptized at Okanagan Mission.
 In 1865, a brother's house was added to the site to house the many priests that stayed there as they were passing through as well as travelers who needed a place to stay.
 In 1866, a log barn was added to the site.
 Father Pandosy farmed and found ways to irrigate the land so a root cellar was also built.
 In 1882, a new sawn lumber church was added.
 This new church had five Gothic style windows and a bell tower.
-A bell that was given to Father Pandosy by Joseph Christien hung in the tower of the new church. father Pandosy was sent on missions across British Columbia and sometimes he would stay away for years at a time but he always came back to Okanagan Mission.
+A bell that was given to Father Pandosy by Joseph Chretien hung in the tower of the new church.
+Father Pandosy served in missions across British Columbia and sometimes he would stay away for years at a time but he always came back to Okanagan Mission.
 Okanagan Mission became the Catholic Church's headquarters for the area.
 However, in 1885, after the completion of the Canadian Pacific Railway's new transcontinental line, the oblates switched their headquarters to St. Louis Mission in Kamloops.